 Every shipper dreads it.

 Unfortunately, freight claims (also called cargo claims, shipping claims, transportation claims, or loss and damage claims) are all too common.
-A freight claim is a legal demand by a shipper against a carrier for reimbursement due to shipment damage, loss or other circumstances.
+A freight claim is a legal demand by a shipper against a carrier for financial reimbursement due to shipment damage, loss or other circumstances.

 *According to 2018 UPS Capital Report

-When, Why and How to File Freight Claims
+When, Why and How to File A Freight Claim

-Before we dive into the claims process itself, let’s take a look at the four main types of cargo claims and the circumstances that warrant their filing.
+Before we dive into the freight claims process itself, let’s take a look at the four main types of freight claims and the circumstances that warrant their filing.
 Understanding the different types of freight claims and which one applies to your situation is important in achieving a successful outcome.

 This is by far the most common cause of freight claims.
 This is when your shipment has visible damage upon receipt.